-Students considering withdrawing from a course/program should read the following sections: Refund Policy, Satisfactory Academic Progress, and Grade Reports, Interruption of Enrollment, and Course Withdrawals, Leave of Absence, and Add/Drop Courses.
+Students considering withdrawing from a course/program should read the following sections: Refund Policy, Satisfactory Academic Progress, Grade Reports, Course Withdrawals, Leave of Absence, Readmission Procedure, and Adding/Dropping Courses.

 If ECPI Postpones the Program Start Date: If ECPI postpones the Program start date, the student is entitled to a full refund of all monies paid to ECPI if the request is made within fifteen (15) days of receiving notice of the Program's postponement.